Melgund Recreation, Arts and Culture

 Key Claims

-The Environmental Management System will minimize project-related environmental impacts.
+The EMS will minimize project-related environmental impacts.

 Underlying Assumptions